The Sheep Fiends are simply the best group of musicians that I know.

 with this entertaining bunch.
 I would describe The Sheep Fiends as an

-modern musical form.
+subconscious into a modern musical form.

 alone YouTube, became a thing.
 We live amongst the first generations where